 h.
-False Information
+Misrepresentation

 - 1. Furnishing Furnishing false information to the University. - 2.
-Failing to Report Felony Convictions Failing to report a felony criminal conviction(s) (a) to the admissions office if convicted between the time the individual has submitted an application for admission and has accepted an offer of admission to the University, or (b) to the Office of Student Conduct & Academic Integrity if convicted between the time the individual has accepted an offer of admission to the University and the individual is no longer in a continuing relationship with the University. - 3.
-Misrepresenting Organizational Affiliation Misrepresenting or concealing one's organizational affiliation(s) or sponsorship(s) for the purpose of enticing another individual into joining or participating in an Organization. - 4.
+Failing to Report Felony Convictions Failing to report a felony criminal conviction(s) (a) to the admissions office if convicted between the time the individual has submitted an application for admission and has accepted an offer of admission to the University, or (b) to Student Conduct & i.
+Fake Identification

+Academic Integrity if convicted between the time the individual has accepted an offer of admission to the University and the individual is no longer in a continuing relationship with the University.

+- 3. Misrepresenting Organizational Affiliation Misrepresenting or concealing one's organizational affiliation(s) or sponsorship(s) for the purpose of enticing another individual into joining or participating in an Organization. - 4.
 Misrepresenting University Affiliation Misrepresenting to a third party one's affiliation with the University.